Your Guide to Common Cannabis Questions

-A: Acidic cannabinoids are the natural kind found in the raw cannabis plant.
+A: Acidic cannabinoids are the natural kind found in the raw cannabis plant and dried flower.
 Research has shown that they have medicinal value, sometimes even better than its non-acidic kind!
 Raw cannabis is non-psychoactive (meaning it won’t get you high) and has a higher amount of terpenes, the stuff in the plant causing the smell, taste, and some of the effects.
 Using the raw product as a herb/vegetable in salads, smoothies, or a simple canna-tea are all cost-effective choices.
 Just remember that applying heat changes the medication through decarboxylation.

 So, how do you harness the healing power of these natural cannabinoids?
 Fresh raw cannabis flowers can be eaten directly (chewing for a few minutes can speed up the effects), added directly to food (such as a salad or smoothie), prepared into an oil, or brewed into tea.
 While large doses can cause some digestive upset, most people have no problems after consuming.
 Raw cannabis is best used for nausea, inflammation, pain, and seizures.
 NOTE: A raw cannabis preparation that is exposed to heat, such as being left in a car on a hot day, will transform into a product with totally different (and potentially psychoactive)effects from decarboxylation.
 You should refrigerate acidic products when possible.
 An easy (and less expensive method) involves brewing a simple canna-tea using your choice of cannabis flower strain.
 A simple canna-tea recipe : Gently simmer 1g cannabis flower in 1 liter of water for fifteen (15) minutes.
 DO NOT BOIL as this will change the medicinal properties!
 Cover and allow to cool, then strain into a pitcher, expressing the liquid from the bud material.
 This recipe of cannabis tea produces a beverage with about 90% raw (acidic)cannabinoids and 10% decarboxylated (non-acidic).
 This tea should ideally be consumed within 24 hours since it quickly loses its potency over the course of a week, even when stored in the refrigerator.